Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems

-Additionally, the interactions between individual quantum emitters are measured with cavity photons via the Purcell enhancement of the spontaneous emission \cite {Zhang2018} and hybridization of the electronic state \cite {Togan2010}.
-However, for multiple emitters interacting with photons, although dipole-dipole interaction between the emitters is negligible, emitter-emitter interaction will exist through photon mediation.
-This will give rise to entanglement \cite {Angerer2018,Kubo2012}.
-Thus for many quantum emitters interacting with cavity photons, characterization using previous methods becomes nontrivial.
-As most of the system-environment properties are encoded in the correlations, we present PrePSy as an auxilary characterizing technique for such systems where coupling between entities is sufficiently stronger than the decoherence for collective effects to arise.
-We demonstrate with PrePSy for multiple NVs trapped within a cavity the ability to read off parameters like coupling constant, the quantity of NVs coupled to the cavity.
-We choose a single NV to be the system and the cavity, along with other NVs to be the environment, as shown in Figure \ref{fig:CavityNV}.
+As most of the system-environment properties are encoded in the correlations, we present PrePSy as an auxiliary characterizing technique for such systems where coupling between entities is sufficiently stronger than collective decoherence effects.
+With PrePSy, we demonstrate for multiple NVs trapped within a cavity the ability to read off parameters like coupling constant, the quantity of NVs coupled to the cavity.
+We choose a single NV to be the system and the cavity, along with other NVs to be the environment, as shown in Figure \ref{fig:CavityNV}.a.